Start Off with KPIs

 Use Notes to Provide Explanations

-It’s a good idea to meet with your client each month to review the performance of their AdWords account, and this report should be delivered prior to the meeting.
+It's a good idea to meet with your client each month to review the performance of their Google Ads account.
+Their report, however, should be delivered prior to the meeting.
 To help your client understand the trends and strategy behind the numbers being reported, you can include text annotations in your report.
 Megalytic provides the Notes Widget for this purpose.
 Here is a note being used to explain the KPI widget example above.

 KPIs for Campaign Level Data